 How Userful Works with LED panels

-Do I need a video wall controller (i.e Userful) if I’m using LED display walls?
+When do I need a video wall controller (e.g., Userful) if I’m using LED display walls?

-- Adapting to the odd display sizes commonly found with LED walls and panels: There is an enormous diversity in LED panels, some PCs are unable to adapt to this range of odd and unusual resolutions.
+- Adapting to the odd aspect ratios and display sizes commonly found with LED walls and panels: There is an enormous diversity in LED panels, some PCs and media players are unable to adapt to this range of odd and unusual display resolutions.
 The Userful software and zero-client receiver devices have been designed to flexibly support a broad range of unusual (and even odd) aspect ratios and display sizes.
 They can be set to output any custom resolution, provided the maximum resolution (in either direction) is less than 2048px, and the total pixel count (x*y) is less than 2.07M pixel.

 x * y =< 2.07M px.